-But the reality is that runners of all abilities can benefit from a running coach.
-And the cost – while not free – is not expensive either.
+The reality is that runners of all abilities can benefit from a running coach.
+And the cost – while not free – is not expensive, either.
 In fact, running coaches can be a great value considering the amount of improvement you’re likely to see.

 In this article, we’ll cover some of the reasons why you might want to consider hiring an online running coach.
 We’ll also discuss how to find a coach that’s a good fit for you.
-Finally, we’ll go over how to make the most of your running coach.
+Finally, we’ll go over how to make the most of your coaching investment.

 Reasons to Hire a Coach

 Running is an accessible sport.
 It requires minimal equipment and no lessons.
 Lace up your running shoes and head out the door.

 At the same time, you need to make sure you’re training correctly, avoiding injuries, eating properly, and wearing the right gear.

 Running is also a physically taxing activity.
 Sometimes it can be difficult to find the motivation to get in your daily run.
 This is especially true when you have to balance serious training with the demands and stresses of daily life.

 Add everything up, and it’s no wonder many runners struggle with consistency in their training.